-Recognition/accreditation of prior learning (RPL/APL) is applied to candidates who have completed either the MSc in Applied Psychology (Healthcare) for Children and Young people at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care (MSc PTPC) provided jointly by the Universities of Stirling and Dundee.
+Accreditation of prior learning (APL) is applied to candidates who have completed either the MSc in Applied Psychology (Healthcare) for Children and Young people at the University of Edinburgh or the MSc in Psychological Therapy in Primary Care (MSc PTPC) provided jointly by the Universities of Stirling and Dundee.
 These programmes, which are also funded by NES, have significant clinical practice (placement) components.
-Eligibility for RPL/APL does not confer advantage during the selection process, however for those successful applicants that meet the criteria for APL, the duration of the programme is 31 months.
+Eligibility for APL does not confer advantage during the selection process, however for those successful applicants that meet the criteria for APL, the duration of the programme is 31 months.
 Further details are available on our website about APL.
-All places in the 2021 intake will be full-time.
+All places in the 2022 intake will be full-time.

 All selection processes and criteria are under continuing review and, whilst the information below is correct at the time of submission, the most up-to-date information will be on our website.

-We expect eligible candidates to have worked under the supervision of a Clinical Psychologist or been supervised in a relevant context in which Clinical Psychologists work (eg NHS, Academic or Third sector organisation).
+We expect eligible candidates to have worked either under the supervision of a Clinical Psychologist or been supervised in a relevant context in which Clinical Psychologists work (e.g. NHS, Academic or Third sector organisation or research setting).

 International applicants whose first language is not English, are required to demonstrate their proficiency in English via the International English Language Testing System (IELTS) prior to appointment.
 A score of 8.0 or higher must be achieved, with no element of the test falling below 7.5.

 Candidates must be eligible to work in the UK without restriction.

 Experience working within an occupational setting with populations experiencing mental health problems or disabilities is an advantage.
 This may be in the form of practical clinical experience or clinically orientated research experience.
-In addition, although having experiences working with Clinical Psychologists is an important advantage, we look for evidence that candidates are able to relate these experiences to training in clinical psychology and the profession more generally.
+In addition, while experience working with Clinical Psychologists is an important advantage, more broadly we look for evidence that candidates are able to relate their relevant experience to training in clinical psychology and the profession more generally.
 Applicants are strongly encouraged to seek information about the profession of clinical psychology in order to identify the characteristics and knowledge they possess that will make them an excellent candidate for Doctoral training.